scalar-labs/scalar-kubernetes/docs/CloudPermissions.md

 }
 ```

-### A Role for creating AKS cluster
+### Create Privileges for AKS cluster

 To interact with Azure APIs, an AKS cluster requires either an Azure Active Directory (AD) service principal or a managed identity.
+A service principal is needed for the AKS cluster to access dynamically create and manage other Azure resources.
-To create service principal for the AKS cluster ask an account with `Owner` role to create a service principal on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal?tabs=azure-cli).
+To create a service principal for the AKS cluster ask an account with the `Owner` role to create a service principal on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal?tabs=azure-cli).
-Also, add `Directory Reader` permission for your user on the basis of [Azure official guide]( https://docs.microsoft.com/en-us/azure/active-directory/roles/manage-roles-portal).
+Also, add `Directory Reader` permission for your user on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/active-directory/roles/manage-roles-portal) to allow the user access to the service principal.